 - Meet with your school counselor and let him or her know about your interest in going to college.
 Counseling offices work with colleges to know the type of students that may be a good fit for a campus.
-If you have a specific question and can't get an appointment with your counselor, feel free to send Carnegie Mellon a message to our First Generation Student inbox and we’ll answer within 24 hours.
+If you have a specific question and can't get an appointment with your counselor, feel free to send Carnegie Mellon a message to our First Generation Student inbox.

 - Ask your counselor or teachers about honors or advanced course options and how to enroll.

 - Visit a local college to get a feel for a college campus.
 During your visit you can start thinking about size, location, and other things important to you in your search.